Equivalent modelling for the fundamental frequency dynamic variation: State-space, impedance, and power-frequency

-The impedance matrix is called $\bm{Z_V}(s)$ and its units are Ohms.
-The other matrix is $\bm{\Gamma_V}(s)$ and in this work it is referred as the frequency-impedance matrix.
-The units of the terms inside this matrix are (rad/s)/A. The frequency-impedance and frequency-admittance are concepts similar to the impedance and admittance in electrical circuits, yet adapted to represent the frequency dynamics.
+is called the frequency-impedance vector and its units are (rad/s)/A. Equation~\eqref{eq:omega_v} complements~\eqref{eq:impedance_V}, each defining one of the two outputs of the \ac{vs}.
+It should be noted that the frequency-impedance and frequency-admittance are $1 \times 2$ and $2 \times 1$ vectors, respectively, hence having different dimensions compared with the standard impedance and admittance $2 \times 2$ matrices.
+They represent concepts similar to the impedance and admittance in electrical circuits, yet adapted to represent the grid frequency dynamics.